informidas/real-world-data-analytics/README.md

 ## Analytics Toolbox
 #### Excel & VBA
 Did you know that a whopping 1.1 billion people use Excel, which amounts to more than 1 in 8 persons on the planet?
-Only a third of those users considered advanced to expert.
+Yet, only a third of those users considered advanced to expert.

 #### SQL & NoSQL
 In today's job market, you are not going to be successful or advance very far as a Data Analyst / Scientist without SQL & NoSQL knowledge.